Kitware/flow/docs/creating-an-analysis.rst

 have already been assigned a value, and be sure to create output variables whose names match each of your output names.

-**Note:** After any changes are made, be sure to click the "Save" button to ensure your latest version is saved.
+.. note:: After any changes are made, be sure to click the "Save" button to ensure your latest version is saved.
 Analysis runs will always be performed against the saved version, so be sure to click "Save" before running a new version of your analysis.